awsdocs/amazon-vpc-user-guide/doc_source/subnet-cidr-reservation.md

-# Use subnet CIDR reservations<a name="subnet-cidr-reservation"></a>
+# Subnet CIDR reservations<a name="subnet-cidr-reservation"></a>

 A *subnet CIDR reservation* is a range of IPv4 or IPv6 addresses that you set aside so that AWS can't assign them to your network interfaces\.
-This enables you to specify IPv4 or IPv6 prefixes for use with your network interfaces\.
+This enables you to reserve IPv4 or IPv6 CIDRs \(also called "prefixes"\) for use with your network interfaces\.

 When you create a subnet CIDR reservation, you specify how you will use the reserved IP addresses\.
 The following options are available:
 + **Prefix** — AWS assigns addresses from the reserved IP address range to network interfaces\.
 For more information, see [Assigning prefixes to Amazon EC2 network interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-prefix-eni.html) in the *Amazon EC2 User Guide for Linux Instances*\.